 To look into harassment charge against CJI, 3 judge panel set up

-New Delhi, Apr 24: Justice SA Bobde, the senior-most judge of the Supreme Court has been appointed to conduct an in-house inquiry into the allegations of sexual harassment levelled against Chief Justice of India Ranjan Gogoi.
+New Delhi, Apr 24: Justice S A Bobde, the senior-most judge of the Supreme Court has been appointed to conduct an in-house inquiry into the allegations of sexual harassment levelled against Chief Justice of India, Ranjan Gogoi.

 When contacted, Justice Bobde, who is next to the CJI in seniority, confirmed the development.